charmedsatyr-401-advanced-javascript/data-structures-and-algorithms/data-structures/graph/README.md

   * `size()`
   Most methods have an efficiency of O(1) for time and space. `getNodes` has an efficiency of O(n) for both.
 * Breadth First: Uses a queue to iterate through each node's neighbors.
 O(n^2) for time and O(n) for space.
-* Depth First: Uses a stack to iterate through each node's neighbors.
+* Depth First: Uses a hashtable and a stack to iterate through each node's neighbors in preorder.
 O(n) for space and O(n^2) for time.

 ## API
 * `addNode(data)` → added node